Loyola College Prep: Athletics

 Loyola College Prep athletics competes in the LHSAA.

 Athletics history

-The school has won state championships in the LHSAA in football, boys soccer, baseball, golf, girls basketball, girls soccer, cross country and tennis.
-In 2010-11, Loyola won the state championship in girls cross country.
-In 2011-12, Loyola won state championships in girls basketball, golf and tennis.
-Loyola has also won state titles in two club sports—lacrosse and inline hockey.
 Athletic teams are known as the Flyers and the mascot is Snoopy from the Peanuts comic strip by Charles M. Schulz.
 Jesuit High School in Shreveport received permission in 1966 by Schulz to use Snoopy as its mascot and Loyola College Prep remains the only school so honored.
 The school's athletic teams were originally known as the Orioles, but were renamed the Flyers in 1937 to honor the influence of Barksdale Field (now, Barksdale Air Force Base) on the local community.
 Although Barksdale is located in Bossier Parish, Louisiana, the citizens of Shreveport annexed the unincorporated land and donated it to the U. S. government, in fulfillment of a pledge made to procure the government's commitment to build the facility in the region.

+The school has won state championships in the LHSAA in a multitude of sports [see below].